BDC Hamburger Icon

 Did You Know?Did you know

-There are two types of payables in business accounting: trade payables and expense payables.
+There are two types of payables in business accounting: Trade payables and expense payables.
 Trade payables represent the purchase of physical goods, while expense payables refer to the purchase of expensed services, such as travel or supplies.

-How to set up an accounts payable process
+How to set up an AP process

 1. Create a chart of accounts.